 On Crimes That Shook Britain, broadcaster Dermot Murnaghan is joined by a team of experts and witnesses to examine cases that gripped the nation to explore how they shaped public conversation.
-Series nine starts Monday, 16th September at 9pm on Crime + Investigation and features the murder of Sophie Lancaster.
+Series nine is available to stream now on demand and on Crime + Investigation Play.

 When you read about violent crime, there's usually a motive.
 Of course, never one that's justifiable, but something like jealousy, sexual gratification or financial gain.
 However, the murder of Sophie Lancaster stands out for being particularly senseless – she was violently beaten to death for being different.